 9. Special Seed Requirements

 Most seeds don’t have highly specific requirements or specific treatments that are required to get successful germination.
-But, some seeds (or specific varieties of plants) do have special requirements.
+But, some seeds (or sometimes specific varieties of certain plants) do have special requirements.

 - Scarification, or scoring the seed to make it easier for the seed to germinate.
 This simulates seed movement or rough treatment, such as being eaten by an animal.

-- Stratification, or the process of simulating winter by placing seeds in a refrigerator or freezer.
+- Stratification, or the process of simulating winter by placing seeds in a refrigerator or freezer for a period of time.

 - Boiling, or the process of simulating extremely hot temperatures such as being on the ground in the baking sun.